RDX-Sci01/RDX-CHEATMAKER-PY/README.md

 | TurboScan | on the console (ps5debug-NG) | **~0.8 s** |
 | Console | on the console (legacy) | payload-dependent |
 | Host | streams memory to your PC | ~140 s |

+**Find what writes an address** — put a hardware watchpoint on a value, do the thing that changes it, and RDX identifies the machine instruction that wrote it.
+It does not trust the address the console reports: that names the instruction *after* the store, so RDX decodes backwards and proves the candidate by recomputing its target from the captured registers.
+If that does not equal the address you watched, it keeps waiting rather than guessing.

+**Instruction anchors** — the writing instruction sits at a different address every launch, so RDX captures 32 bytes of surrounding code as a signature and re-finds it later.
+A signature that matches in more than one place, or in none, is refused rather than guessed at.
+Anchors are saved as portable artifacts, so one capture can be re-verified and applied in a later session without spending another debugger attach.

+**Verification before writing** — a matching signature is evidence, not permission.
+Before any patch RDX re-checks that the signature still relocates uniquely, that the bytes there are the instruction it captured, and that the memory is executable and not writable.
+Any failed check means nothing is written at all.
+The original bytes are kept so the patch can be undone.

 **Pointer chains** — a moving heap address is useless in a trainer.
 RDX walks backwards to a module-relative root, then refuses to call the chain permanent